Bruno-Macedo/hacklab/lpci/lpic2.md

   - Min Hour Day Month DayWeek Account Commando
   - run-parts = run all scripts in the script
     - cron.* = scripts that will be runned
-  - anacron: = not assume system, checks jobs + ensure run
+  - anacron: = not assume system, checks jobs + ensure run + NO HOUR
     - Period Dely JobId Command
   - /etc/cron.allow = allow to run
   - /etc/cron.deny = not allowed